geodrns/pokemon-vgc-ai/README.md

 ### Forward Model

-The `GameState` provided to you is in reality a `PkmBattleEnv` object (which inherits from `GameState`), so you can forward the game state using the openAI gym method `step` providing the joint action.
+The `GameState` provided to you is in reality a `PkmBattleEnv` object (which inherits from `GameState`), so you can forward the game state using the gym method `step` providing the joint action.
 Note that only public or predicted information will be available (if a move is unknown it will be replaced by a normal type `PkmMove`, and same for the `Pkm`), with no effects and a base move power and hp.